Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks: Abstract

 \section{Abstract}

-Consider $n$ agents connected over a network collaborate to minimize the average of their local cost functions combined with a common nonsmooth function.
+Consider $n$ agents connected over a network collaborating to minimize the average of their local cost functions combined with a common nonsmooth function.
 This paper introduces a unified algorithmic framework for solving such a problem through distributed stochastic proximal gradient methods, leveraging the normal map update scheme.
-Within this framework, we propose two new algorithms, termed Normal Map-based Distributed Stochastic Gradient Tracking (norM-DSGT) and Normal Map-based Exact Diffusion (norM-ED), to solve the distributed composite optimization problem over a connected network.
+Within this framework, we propose two new algorithms, termed Normal Map-based Distributed Stochastic Gradient Tracking (norM-DSGT) and Normal Map-based Exact Diffusion (norM-ED).
 We demonstrate that both methods can asymptotically achieve comparable convergence rates to the centralized stochastic proximal gradient descent method under a general variance condition on the stochastic gradients.
 Additionally, the number of iterations required for norM-ED to achieve such a rate (i.e., the transient time) behaves as $\mathcal{O}(n^{3}/(1-\lambda)^2)$ for minimizing composite objective functions, matching the performance of the non-proximal ED algorithm.
 Here $1-\lambda$ denotes the spectral gap of the mixing matrix related to the underlying network topology.
 To our knowledge, such a convergence result is state-of-the-art for the considered composite problem.
-Under the same condition, norM-DSGT enjoys a transient time of $\mathcal{O}(\max\{n^3/(1-\lambda)^2, n/(1-\lambda)^4\})$ and behaves more stable than norM-ED under decaying stepsizes for solving the tested problems.
+Under the same condition, norM-DSGT enjoys a transient time of {$\mathcal{O}(\max\{n^3/(1-\lambda)^2, n/(1-\lambda)^3\})$, { which matches that of the non-proximal DSGT algorithm and norM-ED under the condition $(1-\lambda)^{-1}=\mathcal{O}(n^{2})$}.}